 Lifecycle End of Support and Retirements – https://learn.microsoft.com/en-us/lifecycle/overview/product-end-of-support-overview

 If you are seeking an experienced Microsoft Partner to assess, design, and implement your collaboration, communication, content management, and modernization needs using Microsoft 365, let’s talk.
-Reach out directly to Cathy Ashbaugh, cashbaugh@compass365.com to arrange for a complimentary consultation.
+Contact us to schedule a complimentary consultation.

 Compass365, a Microsoft Gold Partner, delivers SharePoint, Microsoft Teams, and Power Platform solutions that help IT and Business leaders improve the way their organizations operate and how their employees work.